afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 ```

 So whatever `ParseState` it is given (`s` in the encapsulated lambda),
-identity will save that initial state, and the then return a tuple
+identity will return whatever it was initialized with and the
-with the

- ???
-WTWTWTWTWW

-What we need to parse a file is to be able to increase the offset.
-This is achieved using the following function that makes use of
+`ParseState` in a tuple.
+This parsing element will be used in a sample
+parser in this chapter.

+Parsing a file involves reading data from the `ByteString` and
+increasing the offset by the number of bytes read.
+Increasing the
+offset of a `ParseState` is done using the bracket notation on records
-applying bracket notation to ADT types to create new ones:
+to create new ones:

 ```haskell
 modifyOffset :: ParseState -> Int64 -> ParseState